refinedev/refine/documentation/docs/ui-integrations/shadcn/components/basic-views/edit/index.md

 source: https://github.com/refinedev/refine/blob/feat/init-shadcn/packages/refine-ui/registry/new-york/refine-ui/views/edit-view.tsx
 ---

-`<EditView>` provides us a layout to display the page.
+`<EditView />` provides us a layout to display the page.
 It does not contain any logic but adds extra functionalities like action buttons and giving titles to the page.

 The `EditView` component is designed for building record editing pages with automatic navigation, resource integration, breadcrumb navigation, and refresh functionality.